 Apple's involvement changes everything, to use its own phrase.
 "The Apple Watch has some very subtle details in how it presents information," Matte says.
 "It's so simple.
 It doesn't tell you your heart rate, just calories burned, which I think is more useful.
 It's as much about what it doesn't show as what it does.
 It's the best UI of its kind."

 The ultimate is to give us exactly the info we need, when we need it, like a more advanced version of Google Now.
 Bring in the internet of things, and the dream of the connected self could finally be realised.
-As Eric Schmidt said, the internet as we know it on smartphones and tablets replaced by smart devices that talk to each other.
+As Eric Schmidt said, the internet as we know it on smartphones and tablets will disappear, replaced by smart devices that talk to each other.

 "The situation right now will pass," says Yulia Silina, a researcher specialising in wearables at Queen Mary University of London.
 "There's a lot of confusion, but we're on the way to something more cohesive.
 It just won't happen anytime soon."

 There are also ethical issues to consider.
 Who owns all this data?
 Where does it go?
 Who else has access to it?
 And what immoral uses could it be put to?
 In the US, medical wearables will soon be regulated by the FDA (US Food and Drug Administration), but consumer products will be left alone.
 And the data they record?
 It's catnip to marketers.

 "Companies are fighting it out over the data," says Rob Milner, head of smart systems technology at Cambridge Consultants.
 "No one knows what the appropriate privacy policies should be.
 It's going to take some time to play out."